Published: December 16, 2021 Last Updated: August 16, 2022

 Start with as much free benchtop space as you can get.
-Clear the benchtops - put everything away where it belongs (few things really need to be stored on the benchtop).
-This includes items from other area's of the house such as toys, paperwork, bags, hats or books.
-Wash and put away dishes or stack in the dishwasher.
+Clear the benchtops - put everything away where it belongs (a few things really need to be stored on the benchtop).
+This includes items from other areas of the house such as toys, paperwork, bags, hats or books.
+Wash and put away dishes or stack them in the dishwasher.
 Put out the rubbish and recycling so you have plenty of space in the bins.

 Throw out any broken, rusted, melted or permanently grimy cutlery and utensils.
 This includes those tongs that have melted ends, that rusty zest grater and the spoon that only has half a handle.

 Donate anything which you don't use anymore but is still in ok condition, anything you have more than one of (no there will not come a time when you need two garlic presses) and those odd utensils which don't have a pair (one half of a salad server set is just a funny-looking spoon.)